 For a final project in my "Islam in Western Contexts" class, I decided to explore the English-language discourse surrounding Islam and Muslims on Twitter.
-In class we had learned about the ways in which orientalism is perpetuated by mainstream media.
-As social media are beginning to fill similar roles as mainstream media platforms, I wanted to compare the discourse.
+In class we had discussed how Orientalism can be perpetuated by traditional print and broadcast media.
+As social media are beginning to fill similar roles as traditional media platforms, I wanted to compare the discourse.
 I used the Twitter streaming API to gather tweets and used network visualizations and content analysis to understand how Orientalism was a characteristic of social media discourse.
 Using a hashtag co-occurrence graph, I looked for evidence of bot influence.
 I then qualitatively coded tweets to elicit Orientalist themes.

-I love being able to study topics that are so politically and culturally relevant - our work with fake news was even featured on the local news.
+I love being able to study topics that are so politically and culturally relevant - our work was even featured on the local news.

 Alternative Narratives of Crisis Events: Communities and Social Botnets Engaged on Social Media

 A. Conrad Nied, Leo Stewart, Emma Spiro, Kate Starbird

 Poster Presentation at CSCW 2017

 Through my HCDE coursework, I had the chance to develop my qualitative research skills through a study of hobbyist cooks.
 This class really piqued my interest in qualitative methods, and I enjoyed all steps of the process, from conducting interviews and observations, to qualitatively coding findings, to reading existing research and composing a final report.